larbish/angular9-universal-skeleton/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.

-## Development server
+## Development server static

-Run `npm run start` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+Run `npm run dev` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Development server SSR

+Run `npm run dev:srr` for a dev server SSR in watch mode.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+Run `npm run build:ssr` to build the project.
+The build artifacts will be stored in the `dist/browser` and `dist/server` directory.
+Use the `--prod` flag for a production build.

+Run `npm run serve:ssr` to run a simple nodejs SSR server returning your app.

+## Using docker => Build and run your app with Compose

+Run `docker-compose build` to build your app.

+Run `docker-compose up` to run your app.

 ## Running unit tests